TheThingILearn/helper/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 4. Change the custom action name to "videoPreviewV2" save and check for errors
 ---------------------------------------------------------------------------------------------------------------------------
-5. Go to your Home page and add Button widget and open the action tree
+5. Go to your Home page add Button widget and open the Action Flow Editor (Action tree) add the "Upload/Save Media" action (Utilltles >> Upload Data >> Upload/Save Media) set the upload type to "Local Widget (Widget State)" and the Media Source for now to Gallery, Checkon the "Allow Video" and for know check off the
 ---------------------------------------------------------------------------------------------------------------------------
 6. go to your app HomePage and add a video player widget in the video type change/keep it to "NetWork" in the path make a "conditional builder" and set the condetion to single condetion and make the first value